Updated: Apr 26

 If you have been working as an advocate in your community for many years, or if people are used to calling you on your cell to get help with anything and everything, you will have to figure out how to navigate this if you want to be a professional interpreter.
 There are rules that we must follow, and many times this will mean saying “no” to certain requests, not giving out our cell number, or refraining from intervening in a situation.

 To clarify: There are many interpreters who also work with the community in other ways.
 But, they have had to learn how to switch roles in an ethical way, and to say “no” when necessary.
 If you don’t think you can set those boundaries, this may not be the profession for you.
 (P.S. setting boundaries leads to a healthier you no matter what your profession is.
 So maybe going down this path would help you with self-care!)
-[This is a great article on the basics of setting personal and professional boundaries.]

 Agencies and employers who hire interpreters and translators want to know that you are professional, reliable, and responsive.
 Make sure you have an updated resume that focuses on your experience and training in interpreting.
 Write professional emails introducing yourself and include statements that show that you know about the profession.
 Record a professional voicemail message.